February 17, 2012

 Béchamel Sauce

--Warm 2 C of whole milk on med low heat w 1 bay leaf and a few large slices of onion.
+-Warm 2 C of whole milk or daiy substutue on med low heat w 1 bay leaf and a few large slices of onion.
+No nutmeg in my veg lasagnas.
+I use cayenne pepper.

--Drain milk and take out the bay leaf and onion.
+-Set milk aside and take out the bay leaf and onion.

--New sauce pan, med low heat, melt 3 T butter.
+-Making the roux - new sauce pan, med low heat, melt 2 sticks butter.

--Add 6 T of gluten-free all purpose flour and stir until blended (regular flour can be used).
+-Add 3/4 C gluten-free all purpose flour and whisk until blended 4-6 min, the butter/flour mixture should become very slight golden color (regular flour can be used).

 -Slowly pour in the milk and whisk until thickened.

--If sauce seems too thick, add more milk little by little.
+-If sauce seems too thick, add more milk little by little and whisk.

 -TASTE